osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 We need some way of making this more configurable without breaking backwards compatibility and without making the common use case too complicated.
 How to best do this is currently unclear.
+The direction we have been going in with the Lua configuration points towards a possible solution: Move more of the decisions about *what* needs to be done into Lua, keeping the *how* in C++.
+Then most users can use higher level Lua functions that hide some of the complexity, but power users can still access lower-level functionality to solve their specific needs.

 Another issue which probably fits in here are performance aspects of the processing steps and possible performance improvements to be gained here